 21. Scuba Diving At Keawakapu Beach

 You can rent your own scuba equipment or you can join a scuba diving tour on Maui with a PADI certified instructor.
+Check out the latest prices and more details.

 What’s awesome about this Maui scuba tour is that your 2-hour dive counts toward your own scuba certification!